What is RTMPS and Why is it Important to Secure Streaming?

 The Basics of How RTMP Streaming Works

 RTMP is a TCP-based communication protocol for two-way data, audio, and video communication.
-It works by creating a communication pathway between the RTMP client and an RTMP server; this allows data to be quickly transmitted.
+It works by creating a communication pathway between the RTMP streaming client and an RTMP server; this allows data to be quickly transmitted.

 RTMP breaks video content into smaller fragments to make it easier to transmit the data.
 Audio is generally split into 64 bytes and video into 128 bytes.
 The exact size of the fragments can vary.